sillelien/dollar-core/README.tmpl.md

 ```

-Lists can be converted to maps:
+Lists can be converted to maps using `$map`, the generated keys will be numeric position in the list of the value starting with index 0:

 ```java